What Nobody Tells You About Spiritual Organizations

 By year six, something had shifted.
 I was on an "inner team" - which sounds impressive until you realize it mostly meant doing administrative work and being available for whatever needed doing.
 The research and development we'd been recruited for quietly gave way to logistics and labor.

-I remember a moment — I've written about this before — when half of us finished our assigned work early, and instead of returning to meaningful projects, the teacher spent considerable effort finding busywork for the remaining half.
-Not because the tasks mattered, but because we needed to be occupied.
+I remember a moment - I've written about this before - when half of us finished our assigned work early, and instead of returning to meaningful projects, the teacher spent considerable effort finding busywork for the remaining half.
+Not because the tasks mattered, but because we needed to be occupied .

-At the time, I felt vaguely uncomfortable but couldn't articulate why.
 Now I see it clearly: the organization had become the point.
 Keeping people busy served the structure, not the teaching.

-Looking back, I don't blame the teacher — at least not entirely.
+I don't blame the teacher - at least not entirely.
 I think he was caught in the same drift, probably without seeing it himself.
 Organizations do this to the people inside them.
 The structure shapes the behavior, and the behavior reinforces the structure.

 "I spent years thinking I was on a spiritual path.
 Turns out I was mostly on a conference call.
 An enlightened conference call, but still."